Turkey men's national basketball team: 2010s

 As the host country, Turkey, led by coach Bogdan Tanjević, automatically qualified for the 2010 FIBA World Cup.
 Turkey topped their group, winning all of their games against the Ivory Coast, Russia, Greece, Puerto Rico and China.
 In the knockout stages Turkey managed to defeat France, Slovenia and Serbia in a thrilling semi-final match which Turkey won 83–82.

 The national team enjoyed their greatest success to date on the international stage going undefeated in group play and progressing to the final, where they eventually lost to the United States to come away with the silver medal.
 Each player was awarded a prize of 1,500,000 TL (approximately $1,000,000 in September 2010) from the Turkish government for being the runner-up in the competition.

 Orhun Ene, who was the assistant coach of Turkey next to Tanjević and had a successful career as a player, was appointed the head coach to lead Turkey during the EuroBasket 2011.
-The team had a bad tournament as they got eliminated in the second group phase after losing three straight games.
+The team had a disappointing tournament, as they were eliminated in the second group phase after losing three straight games.
 Turkey and Serbia were the only teams that managed to defeat the eventual EuroBasket 2011 champions Spain during the tournament.

 Two years later, Turkey won their second gold medal at the 2013 Mediterranean Games by defeating Serbia in the final.
-A few months later at the EuroBasket 2013, Turkey managed to defeat only Sweden, before finishing the competition with a (1-4) record to fail making it out of the group stage.
+A few months later at the EuroBasket 2013, Turkey managed to defeat only Sweden, before finishing the competition with a (1–4) record to fail making it out of the group stage.

 On 22 March 2014, the Turkish Basketball Federation announced that Ergin Ataman would lead Turkey during the 2014 FIBA World Cup, EuroBasket 2015 and the 2016 Summer Olympics.
 After receiving a wild card bid, Turkey qualified for the 2014 FIBA World Cup.
 The team was slotted into Group C, to begin their tournament run.
-Turkey would eventually accumulate a (3-2) record during the group phase to advance into the knockout rounds.
-In the Round of 16, Turkey earned a hard fought victory over Australia 65-64.
-In the quarter-finals, Turkey's tournament appearance would come to an end as the national team fell to Lithuania 73-61.
+Turkey would eventually accumulate a (3–2) record during the group phase to advance into the knockout rounds.
+In the Round of 16, Turkey earned a hard-fought victory over Australia 65–64.
+In the quarter-finals, Turkey's tournament appearance would come to an end as the national team fell to Lithuania 73–61.